1988 United States Senate election in Texas: Vice-presidential candidate

-In July 1988 the Democratic presidential nominee Michael Dukakis chose Lloyd Bentsen to be the Democratic vice-presidential candidate.
-As the Texas Democrats had already had their primary for senate candidate, Bentsen could not be replaced on the ballot.
-Bentsen was however able to run both for the Senate and for vice-president as Lyndon Johnson had gotten Texas law changed in 1960 to allow Johnson to do the same at the 1960 election.
+In July 1988, Democratic presidential nominee Michael Dukakis chose Lloyd Bentsen to be his vice-presidential running mate.
+As the Texas Democrats had already nominated Bentsen for the Senate, he could not be replaced on the ballot.
+Bentsen was able to run both for the Senate and for vice president as Lyndon Johnson had gotten Texas to change the law in 1960 to allow him to do the same in the 1960 election.

-However Beau Boulter attacked Bentsen for running for both the senate and vice presidency, calling it arrogant, unethical and possibly illegal.
+However, Beau Boulter attacked Bentsen for running for both the Senate and vice presidency, calling it arrogant, unethical and possibly illegal.
 Boulter and the National Republican Senatorial Committee filed a complaint with the Federal Election Commission (FEC) claiming that the dual candidacy violated federal campaign finance laws as any spending in one race would unfairly affect the other campaign, however the FEC rejected the complaint and this decision was confirmed by the United States courts of appeals.
-Boulter continued to attack Bentsen over the dual candidacy running a campaign advert in August 1988 mocking Bentsen for trying to ride two horses at the same time.
+Boulter continued to attack Bentsen over the dual candidacy running a campaign ad in August 1988 mocking Bentsen for trying to ride two horses at the same time.

 Campaign

 Lloyd Bentsen was always the favorite for the election, with a large cash advantage over Beau Boulter.
 Filings with the FEC at the beginning of August showed Bentsen had $3.9 million compared to only $14,000 for Boulter.
 The financial advantage for Bentsen continued through the campaign and by the beginning of November Bentsen had raised $7.5 million for the senate election, while Boulter had raised $2.7 million.

-Boulter's campaign receive little or no official Republican support, with the Republican presidential campaign giving a not very subtle endorsement of a "Texas Ticket", which was George Bush for president and Bentsen for the senate.
-However Boulter hoped to benefit from Bush's coattails and ran campaign adverts pointing to his links with Bush and Ronald Reagan.
-Boulter also ran adverts attacking Bentsen for supporting giving benefit to illegal immigrants, but this was denied by the Bentsen campaign.
-Meanwhile, Bentsen ran adverts showing things they said he had done for Texas such as passing a trade bill, catastrophic coverage legislation, repealing the windfall profit tax and preserving local bus services.
+Boulter's campaign receive little or no official Republican support, with the Republican presidential campaign giving a not very subtle endorsement of a "Texas Ticket", which was George Bush for president and Bentsen for the Senate.
+However Boulter hoped to benefit from Bush's coattails and ran campaign ads pointing to his links with Bush and Ronald Reagan.
+Boulter also ran ads attacking Bentsen for supporting giving benefit to illegal immigrants, but this was denied by the Bentsen campaign.
+Meanwhile, Bentsen ran ads showing things they said he had done for Texas such as passing a trade bill, catastrophic coverage legislation, repealing the windfall profit tax and preserving local bus services.

-At the beginning of October 1988 Democratic polls were reported to show Bentsen at least 20% ahead of Boulter, with Bentsen spending much of his time campaigning for the presidential election and very little time on the senate election.
+At the beginning of October 1988, Democratic polls showed Bentsen at least 20 points ahead of Boulter, with Bentsen spending much of his time campaigning for the presidential election and very little time on the Senate election.